mgreenberry/happy-hands/README.md

 Every page contains the following features at the top of the website as standard: -
 * A [logo](/assets/images/logos-images/happy-hands.jpg) of Happy Hands to the left of the Navigation bar.
 Allows all users back to the home page by clicking the logo.
 * Text as a header reading "Happy Hands"
-* A responsive navigation bar, which reduces into a 'burger' navigation bar on mobiles.
+* A responsive navigation bar, which reduces into a 'hamburger' navigation bar on mobiles.
 Allows all users to click on the page they want and access said page easily.
-Each navigaiton bar has the following links: -
+Each navigation bar has the following links: -
   1. index.html - allows users to access the home page by clicking the home (index.html) text
   2. lessons.html - allows users to access the lessons offered by the business by clicking the lessons text
   3. tutors.html - allows users to access the tutors and see who teaches the lessons and the prices by clicking the tutors text
   4. free-content.html - allows users to access the free content available on the website and to download some free resources by clicking the Free Content page
-  5. contact-us.html - allows users to make contact with the business by fillign in a form and pressing submit.
+  5. contact-us.html - allows users to make contact with the business by filling in a form and pressing submit.
 This will open a success page with a thank you message.
 Users can also clear the form if they make errors and re-submit correct details if required.
 * A hero image, or main image of Happy Hands.
 * A strapline, or header, which gives the title of the page being visited